kaizvn/testme/README.md

 # testme project

-## Requiremnents:
+## Requirements:
   - Crawling data from a website, and show its items with falling effect.
   - Has new item: broadcast event to all users.
-  - User can make change by 'drag&drop', also broadcast event for letting everybody see the change.
+  - User can make change by 'drag n drop', also broadcast event for letting everybody see the change.

 ## Done:
   - Initial project.